 When a UDF is defined in multiple entity subtypes with the same name, it must be either trendable or non-trendable in all the subtypes.
 For example, if my_udf is added both to Defect and Feature entities, it must be trendable in both, or non-trendable in both.
 If it is not trendable in both, and you then set it to trendable in Feature, it will automatically be set to trendable in Defect as well (following a warning message and approval).

 Tip: In the trend graph, you can filter by UDFs using the filter component in the Scope page of the graph configuration.
 You can group by UDFs using a drop-down list in the Display page.

 The following table lists the number of allowed user-defined fields for each field type per workspace.

 |Field type||Maximum no. of UDFs allowed per workspace|

-A total of 100 between the two types.
+A combined total of 100 for the two types.